Bisher 1543 mal gespeichert

 - Teach English at the school (you have to commit fully to this and stay at least 2 months)

-- Continue the waste management project, which just began.
+- Continue the waste management project.
 There is more and more rubbish, mostly plastic in the village but nothing to collect and recycle properly.
-So a project just started with a company to pick up waste from the village and take it to a recycling centre, as well as a fundraiser to provide bins to the village's houses and 3 containers for plastic, glass and organic waste, to help them separate their trash, and collect it.
+So a project just started with a company to pick up waste from the village and take it to a recycling centre, there is a very basic system put in place to collect the trash.
+Help improve it & the frequency it is used.

 Every little help is appreciated, even the daily small task.